chrismchampion/smart2-speaker-blocker/README.md

 No information relayed to Alexa when activated.

 ### Time-based keyword mode
-No information relayed to Alexa for a predetermined amount of time after keyword is heard.
+No information relayed to Alexa for a predetermined amount of time after keyword/phrase is recognized.
 Example for use case:
-> System recognizes keyword "I hate" in phrase "I hate <my mother-in-law>".
+> 1. System recognizes key-phrase "I hate" in spoken sentence "I hate my mother-in-law".
-> System immediately stops relaying audio to Alexa, thus redacting information <my mother-in-law>.
+> 2. System immediately stops relaying audio to Alexa for 30 seconds, thus redacting information "my mother-in-law".
-> Such information could potentially be stored by Amazon and used for (unwanted) product
-> recommendations, e.g. family therapy self-help book.
+> 3. Such information could potentially be stored by Amazon and used for (unwanted) product recommendations, e.g. family therapy self-help book.

 ### Argument mode
 Privacy mode automatically activated when a certain dB is reached.